 Our passive acoustic monitoring systems and operators

 Ocean Science Consulting Ltd. has many different types of passive acoustic monitoring system and full specifications can be provided upon request.
 Our passive acoustic monitoring systems are rented on a daily rate and can only be installed by one of our highly skilled installation engineers.
-Our own passive acoustic monitoring operators are qualified to degree level (usually in one of the natural sciences such as engineering or marine biology), are fluent with the use of our own systems, are physically fit, professional, diplomatic, non-emotional, hard-working, independent and can trouble-shoot in the field.
+Our own passive acoustic monitoring operators are qualified to degree level (usually in one of the sciences such as engineering or marine biology), are fluent with the use of our own systems, are physically fit, professional, diplomatic, non-emotional, hard-working, independent and can trouble-shoot in the field.
 They also benefit from 24-hour office-based technical support.

 All our passive acoustic monitoring operators (both employees and subcontractors) are insured fully and hold a whole suite of offshore certifications and medical requirements.
 Our own passive acoustic monitoring operators are in high demand, so we do subcontract where the need arises.
 Subcontractor experience and ability varies wildly, is difficult to vet and regulate so in the long-term, we are moving away from the use of free-lancers, to full-time employees.